ScottTorzewski/Electrical-and-Computer-Engineering/README.md

 ## 2️⃣ Guitar Savior: Embedded Systems Project for Musical Video Game Entertainment System

-For our ECE 414 Embedded Systems final project, we designed Guitar Savior, a compact musical video game system inspired by Guitar Hero.
+Guitar Savior is a compact musical video game system inspired by Guitar Hero.
 The goal of the project was to explore real-time embedded control, user interaction, and synchronized audio-visual output in a streamlined and accessible format.
 The system integrates a Raspberry Pi Pico as the central microcontroller, an Adafruit 2.4’’ TFT display for visual output, an Adafruit Audio FX Sound Board for music playback, and four input buttons mounted on a 3D-printed guitar head.
 The guitar neck and other supporting components were fabricated using common materials, such as wood and wiring, to create a functional, self-contained game controller.

 <br>